-Grace is a junior in the School of Aquatic and Fishery Sciences.
-She loves crabs and phytoplankton, and is currently working as a research assistant in the Armbrust lab with UW Oceanography.
-She is also a student assistant for IRARC, an environmental health research group at UW.
-She developed her passion for aquatic science through her many childhood explorations on Lummi Island, and aspires for a lifelong career in the field!
+Grace is a senior in the School of Aquatic and Fishery Sciences.
+She loves all kinds of crabs, and is working on her capstone with P. Sean McDonald to research crab bioenergetics based on consumption experiments.
+She also works as a research assistant in the Armbrust lab (yay diatoms!) and with the Department of Environmental and Occupational Health Sciences.
+She developed her passion for marine science through her many childhood explorations on Lummi Island, and aspires for a lifelong career in Aquatic Sciences.